openbridge/embedded-api/README.md

 ### Starting the authorization process
 ---
-To start the authorization process simply redirect the user in the browser to the Oauth API's initialize URL along with the state token.
+To start the authorization process, redirect the user in the browser to the OAuth API's initialize URL along with the state token.

 ```bash
 https://oauth.api.openbridge.io/oauth/initialize?state=XXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 #### Security Note (MUST READ).
 The OAuth API is called via a redirect in the browser.
-It should **NEVER** be called in a frame or iframe element withing HTML in the browser.
-Many OAuth providers disable this as it is a [clickjacking security risk](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-23#section-10.13).
+It should **NEVER** be called in a frame or iframe element within HTML in the browser.
+Many OAuth providers disable this because it is a [clickjacking security risk](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-23#section-10.13).
 All of the providers Openbridge uses have disabled it.
-Popups may work on some third parties, but it is **not** supported by Openbridge.
+Popups may work on some third parties, but they are **not** supported by Openbridge.

-Once the user is directed to the Openbridge Oauth api, the state is read based on the passed in state token.
-Based on the `remote_identity_type_id` in the state the end user will be redirected to the correct oauth provider.
+Once the user is directed to the Openbridge OAuth API, the state is read based on the passed-in state token.
+Based on the `remote_identity_type_id` in the state, the end user will be redirected to the correct OAuth provider.
 In our example that is Amazon Selling Partner.
-Once the user completes the process they are returned back to the Openbridge oauth api, where the identity information is stored in the Openbridge database, and the end user is then redirected to the return_url that was created in the state.
-In our case the blow URL along with some additional query string parameters.
+Once the user completes the process, they are returned to the Openbridge OAuth API, where the identity information is stored in the Openbridge database, and the end user is then redirected to the `return_url` that was created in the state.
+In our case that is the URL below, along with some additional query-string parameters.

 ```bash
 https://app.openbridge.com/wizards/amazon-selling-partner-orders?stage=identity&state=XXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-#### Additional Oauth return parameters
+#### Additional OAuth return parameters
 ---
 > | key | datatype | description |
 > |-------------------|-----------|-|